akhandpratap18/Facial-Emotion-Detection/README.md

 - `requirements.txt`: List of dependencies.

 ## Brief Description of the Project
 Facial Emotion Detection is a critical application of computer vision and deep learning, enabling systems to understand and respond to human emotions.
 This project uses a Convolutional Neural Network (CNN) architecture to classify facial expressions into multiple emotion categories.
-By leveraging the FER-2013 dataset, the system can accurately detect emotions from input images.
-This project serves as a foundation for applications in human-computer interaction, surveillance, and mental health analysis.
+By leveraging the FER-2013 dataset, the system can achieve an accuracy of approximately **91% on the training set** and **65% on the validation set**.
+This performance reflects the inherent challenges of the dataset, such as low-resolution images and varied lighting conditions.
+Despite these challenges, the system provides a solid foundation for applications in human-computer interaction, surveillance, and mental health analysis.